3Mustard/website-template-materializecss/README.md

 # website-template-materializecss
-clone or download the files and open the index.html file in a web browser.
+clone or download the files and open the index.html file in a web browser or go to https://3mustard.github.io/website-template-materializecss/

 # contact
 m23.gmail.com